skypher/cerridwen/README.rst

 Documentation
 -------------

-Cerridwen's full documentation can be found at readthedocs
+Cerridwen's full documentation can be found at http://cerridwen.readthedocs.org/

 Licensing